Which Oil is the Best? Is My Olive Oil Enough?

-Finishing, Stir Fry, sauté, searing, deep-fry.
-What is the difference ?
-Which oils to use?
+Finishing, Stir Fry, Sauté, Searing, Deep-Fry.
+What is the Difference?
+Which Oils to Use?

-When it comes to experimenting in the kitchen and infusing your dishes with the complex, beautiful blend of flavors and textures you crave, it all starts with the right ingredients and a high quality oil.
+When it comes to experimenting in the kitchen and infusing your dishes with the complex, beautiful blend of flavors and textures you crave, it all starts with the right ingredients and a high-quality oil.
 The secret is out, and starting with a heart-healthy, all-natural oil will complement your cooking and create the best conditions for your culinary creations.

 You may already know what flavors you enjoy best, but you may not be aware of which oils are right for each occasion.
-It actually matters whether you are searing, frying, or drizzling for flavor and there are different oil types that work best depending on what you are cooking.
-La Tourangelle is here to help you find the best oils for each cooking type.
+It matters whether you are searing, frying, or drizzling for flavor and there are different oil types that work best depending on what you are cooking.
+La Tourangelle is here to help you find the best oils for each cooking method.
 Read more here!

-What are omega's?
+What are Omega's?

-Keeping your body healthy, strong, fit and free of detrimental conditions means paying attention to what you consume as part of your daily diet and making sure you incorporate a balance of the right foods and nutrients in your intake.
+Keeping your body healthy, strong, fit, and free of detrimental conditions means paying attention to what you consume as part of your daily diet and making sure you incorporate a balance of the right foods and nutrients in your intake.
 Believe it or not, experts agree that consuming the right amount and the right kinds of fats is essential to your health.
 When it comes to energy and critical bodily functions, experts say that a proper intake of fats provides a vital energy source, assists cell membrane growth, helps the body absorb nutrients, improves cognitive function and aids in protective inflammation.

 While "fats" in general have traditionally been associated with weight gain or bad health, not all fats are created equal.
-In fact, while synthetic fats like trans fats are unhealthy and saturated fats from red meats and packaged foods are not ideal, unsaturated fats like monounsaturated and polyunsaturated fats are crucial to heart health, lowering cholesterol levels and contributing to vital body functions, according to Harvard Medical School.
+In fact, while synthetic fats like trans fats are unhealthy and saturated fats from red meats and packaged foods are not ideal, unsaturated fats like monounsaturated and polyunsaturated fats are crucial to heart health, lowering cholesterol levels and contributing to vital bodily functions, according to Harvard Medical School.
 These healthy fats are also known as omegas.

 If you are dedicated to incorporating the right amount and kinds of fats into your daily diet to contribute to a healthier lifestyle, here is everything you need to know about the types of omegas and omega benefits.